ropensci/roweb3/content/blog/2022-10-21-ropensci-news-digest-october-2022/index.md

 No RSVP needed.
 Consult our [Events](/events) page to find your local time and how to join.

-* [Tuesday, 01 November 2022 9 AM North American Pacific / 16:00 UTC ](/events/coworking-2022-11/) "Champions Program Application Clinic" *Hosted by rOpenSci community manager [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) and [Steffi LaZerte](/author/steffi-lazerte/)*
+* [Tuesday, November 1st 9 AM North American Pacific / 16:00 UTC ](/events/coworking-2022-11/) "Champions Program Application Clinic" *Hosted by rOpenSci community manager [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) and [Steffi LaZerte](/author/steffi-lazerte/)*
-    * Cowork on a project of your choice;
-    * Prepare your application for the Champions Program;
+    * Prepare your application for the Champions Program.
-    * Or talk to [Yanina](/author/yanina-bellini-saibene/) about the application process.
+    * Talk to [Yanina](/author/yanina-bellini-saibene/) about the application process.
+    * Cowork independently on work related to R. Work on packages that tend to be neglected; What ever you need to get done!

 * [Tuesday, December 6th, 9 AM Australian Western / 1:00 UTC](/events/coworking-2022-12/) "Getting started with targets!" *Hosted by community host [Nick Tierney](/author/nicholas-tierney/) and [Steffi LaZerte](/author/steffi-lazerte/)*
     - Dive into the world of targets!
-Do some studying; Start setting it up for some of your projects.
+Do some studying; Start setting it up for some of your projects;
+    - Ask [Nick](/author/nicholas-tierney/) for suggestions how how to get started or tips and tricks;
     - Cowork independently on work related to R. Work on packages that tend to be neglected; What ever you need to get done!

 Find out about more [events](/events).